Chapter 19: The Tragedy at Ong Thanh 062025

 his thing.
 His platoon got into a firefight almost every time his patrol

-left the perimeter.
-Nevertheless, his men loved him, and he trusted and
+Nevertheless, his men loved him, and he trusted and treated them

-treated them with respect.
-When the newly formed D Company showed up in
+with respect.
+When the newly formed D Company showed up in July, her

-July, her company commander was fired for some silly reason and Clark
+company commander was fired for some silly reason, and Clark was

 this was highly unusual.
 It was a big clue, revealing to me just how